Terman-thr/TermalPalette/README.md

    - If git information is missing, double-check that the `git` plugin appears inside the `plugins=(...)` array in `~/.zshrc`.
    - You can restore your old prompt by editing `ZSH_THEME` back to the previous value and sourcing the file again.

-Enjoy recreating the terminal experience from this demo inside your real shell!
+Enjoy recreating the terminal experience from this workspace inside your real shell!

 ## Design your own prompt